 The second set of sheets had problems with hundreds and tens (a few pages have hundreds plus hundreds):

 By the way, if you haven’t already, I recommend that you do some place value activities.
 Here are links to show you how we covered that:

 Place Value Activities (and links to where you can print out your own purple bead sets):

 Here is another post for doing similar activities: place value activities.
 This time we used place value stamps (note that the colors below correspond to the colors I used in the worksheets above).
 That post has a link to where you can download those “stamp game” materials.

 I also made some kitty-themed hundreds cards that you can download if you are interested.
 At the time I used them for explaining long division, but you can use it in place of the purple dot cards shown above.

 Here is the post that I shared a few weeks ago with the pages I made without regrouping: Free Montessori Style Addition Sheets (Without Regrouping)

 If you found these useful, I’d love to hear from you over on our Homeschool Den Facebook Page!
 That’s also a great place to catch up on some of the posts you may have missed recently.

 P.S.
 Not too long after I shared the first set of sheets (without regrouping), someone informed me that these are not “Montessori” math sheets.
-I had gotten these types of problems off of a website that called itself “Montessori” years ago so I made the assumption that they were… (Maybe that’s why they are no long available?
-Maybe they weren’t Montessori enough?)
-Anyway, I just make things that work for my kids — Montessori or otherwise… so if you are a Montessori teacher or homeschooler you now have your warning that you’ll need to delve further to see if they are “official enough” and if they work for you.
+I had gotten these types of problems off of a website that called itself “Montessori” years ago so I made the assumption that they were (I am not a trained Montessori teacher)… Anyway, I just make things that work for my kids — Montessori or otherwise… Hope they are helpful to you as well!

 You might be interested in these fun addition practice pages: